SaFrMo/phaser-component-library/README.md

 # Phaser Component Library
-Links to general-use components for Phaser projects
+Links to general-use components for Phaser projects.
+Know any lightweight, standalone components with thorough documentation?
+Submit a pull request!

 ## Phaser-specific